zheng214/blog-euler/euler/README.md

-PROJECT EULER MENU<br/><br/>
+## <p align="center"> Project Euler Menu </p>

+___

-* Click on the Problem ID to go to the code solution<br/>
+Click on the Problem ID to go to the code solution

-* Click on the arrow to go to the problem statement on the  Project Euler website<br/>
+Click on the arrow to go to the problem statement on the Project Euler website

-* The answers and time of execution can be found in results.json (answers are partially blurred with respect to Project Euler's proper etiquette)<br/><br/>
+The answers and time of execution can be found in results.json (answers are partially blurred with respect to Project Euler's proper etiquette)

+___

 [Problem 1](https://github.com/zheng214/euler/blob/master/euler/1/index.js#L2-L15) | [Multiples of 3 and 5 :arrow_upper_right:](https://projecteuler.net/problem=1):
   Find the sum of all the multiples of 3 or 5 below 1000.
 <br/><br/>